+That said I think that Revolut needed to intervene during payment 2.
 I'm aware that cryptocurrency exchanges like B generally stipulate that the card used to purchase cryptocurrency at its exchange must be held in the name of the account holder, as must the account used to receive cash payments from the exchange.
 Revolut would likely have been aware of this fact too.
-So, it could have reasonably assumed that the payments Miss C made would be credited to a cryptocurrency wallet held in Miss C' name.
+So, it could have reasonably assumed that the payments would be credited to a cryptocurrency wallet held in Mr T's name.

-When these transactions took place, firms like Revolut had been aware of the risk of multistage scams involving cryptocurrency for some time.
+By July 2023, when transaction 2 took place, firms like Revolut had been aware of the risk of multi-stage scams involving cryptocurrency for some time.
 Scams involving cryptocurrency have increased over time.
 The FCA and Action Fraud published warnings about cryptocurrency scams in mid-2018 and figures published by the latter show that losses suffered to cryptocurrency scams have continued to increase since.
 They reached record levels in 2022.
 During that time, cryptocurrency was typically allowed to be purchased through many high street banks with few restrictions.

 By the end of 2022, however, many of the high street banks had taken steps to either limit their customer's ability to purchase cryptocurrency using their bank accounts or increase friction in relation to cryptocurrency related payments, owing to the elevated risk associated with such transactions.
+And by June 2023, when these payments took place, further restrictions were in place.
 This left a smaller number of payment service providers, including Revolut, that allowed customers to use their accounts to purchase cryptocurrency with few restrictions.
 These restrictions - and the reasons for them - would have been well known across the industry.

 I recognise that, as a result of the actions of other payment service providers, many customers who wish to purchase cryptocurrency for legitimate purposes will be more likely to use the services of an EMI, such as Revolut.
 And I'm also mindful that a significant majority of cryptocurrency purchases made using a Revolut account will be legitimate and not related to any kind of fraud (as Revolut has told our service).
-However, our service has also seen numerous examples of consumers being directed by fraudsters to use Revolut accounts in order to facilitate the movement of the victim's money from their high street bank account to a cryptocurrency provider, a fact that Revolut is aware of.
+However, our service has also seen numerous examples of consumers being directed by fraudsters to specifically use Revolut accounts, in order to facilitate the movement of the victim's money from their high street bank account to a cryptocurrency provider, a fact that Revolut is aware of.

-So, taking into account all of the above I am satisfied that by the end of 2022, prior to the payments Miss C made in March 2023, Revolut ought fairly and reasonably to have recognised that its customers could be at an increased risk of fraud when using its services to purchase cryptocurrency, notwithstanding that the payment would often be made to a cryptocurrency wallet in the consumer's own name.
+So, taking into account all of the above I am satisfied that by the end of 2022, prior to the payments Mr T made, Revolut ought fairly and reasonably to have recognised that its customers could be at an increased risk of fraud when using its services to purchase cryptocurrency, notwithstanding that the payment would often be made to a cryptocurrency wallet in the consumer's own name.